 Japanned corner cabinet, ca. 1770

 An 18th century corner cabinet following the passion for Chinoiserie of its time.
 So called Japanning was the European reaction to Oriental import lacquer.
-English craftsmen worked out a complex procedure of applying several layers of ground and varnish, obtaining a smooth and shiny black surface onto which the gold decorations where painted in oil varnish.
-Those are in this case beautiful intricate patterns believed to be oriental by the artist, and on the door panel figures a scene set amidst pagodas and gardens which is enhanced with relief.
-Great original condition.
-Original butterfly hinges, handle and even original interior paint.
+English craftsmen worked out a complex procedure of applying several layers of ground and varnish, obtaining a smooth and shiny black surface onto which the gold decorations were painted in oil varnish.
+Those are in this case intricate patterns intended to look oriental.
+On the door panel figures a scene set amidst pagodas and gardens, beautifully executed in raised lacquer and gold varnish.
+Original butterfly hinges, handle and original interior paint.
 Around 1770.

 Dimensions: H: 93.5 cm, W: 61 cm, D: 42cm